 This paper was released on 16 March 2017 to assist participants in preparing a submission to the public inquiry into National Water Reform.
 It outlines a range of issues about which the Commission is seeking information.

-Initial submissions are due by Tuesday 18 April 2017.
+Initial submissions were due by 18 April 2017.
 Opportunity for further comment will be sought upon release of the draft report in September 2017.

 Download the issues paper

 - National Water Reform - Issues paper (PDF - 504 Kb)

 - National Water Reform - Issues paper (Word - 304 Kb)

 Are we ready for the next millennium drought?